SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 ### How do I get the bot to stop talking for me?

-- Check that the character card's first message and example dialogue don't include the character taking actions for you - if they do, then rewrite them to get rid of it acting for you
+- Check that the character card's first message and example dialogue doesn't include the character taking actions for you - if they do, then rewrite them to get rid of it acting for you
 - Make sure that "Always add character's name to prompt" is checked
 - Make sure that you're currently using the same user persona as the rest of the chat.
 If you changed user personas and didn't change back (or don't have a persona locked to that chat), the usual rules to stop generating for you will fail
 - Add ["\n\{\{user\}\}:"] to Custom Stopping Strings (shouldn't be necessary, but sometimes helps)